 The interiors were new, as well, with pendant-type pedals and an unusual dashboard-mounted shift lever for the PowerFlite transmission, which was now standard on Imperial and all Chryslers except the Windsor and commonly ordered on most of the cheaper makes.
 The wand-like dashboard lever, suggested by stylist Cliff Voss, was a novelty, but drew criticism as a potential collision-safety hazard and survived only one year.

-The 1955 model year offered two notable milestones in the engine department: the first-ever eight-cylinder Plymouth — two Dodge-supplied “Hy-Fire” V8s were now optional — and the first-ever Chrysler lineup without a six-cylinder engine.
-Since the debut of the FirePower, sales of the six had been shrinking steadily and it had been retained in the Windsor line mainly as a price leader.
-For 1955, the Windsor traded its old flathead six for a new 300 cu. in.
-(4,905 cc) OHV V8, reviving the departed Spitfire Eight name.
+The 1955 model year offered two notable milestones in the engine department: the first-ever eight-cylinder Plymouth — two Dodge-supplied “Hy-Fire” V-8s were now optional — and the first-ever Chrysler lineup without a six-cylinder engine.
+Since the debut of the FirePower engine, sales of the six had been shrinking steadily, and it had been retained in the Windsor line mainly as a price leader.
+For 1955, the Windsor traded its old flathead six for a new 301 cu. in.
+(4,905 cc) OHV V-8, reviving the departed Spitfire Eight name.
 The Spitfire was essentially a hybrid of the FirePower block and the cheaper “polyspherical” heads of the Dodge Red Ram engine, with only a single rocker shaft per bank.
-The smaller V8 made 188 hp (140 kW), up from 119 hp (89 kW) in the 1954 Windsor, which gave junior Chryslers parity with the 1955 Buick Special and Oldsmobile Eighty-Eight.
+The smaller V-8 made 188 hp (140 kW), up from 119 hp (89 kW) in the 1954 Windsor, which gave junior Chryslers parity with the 1955 Buick Special and Oldsmobile Eighty-Eight.

 With 250 gross horsepower (186 kW), the senior Chryslers could give many rivals a run for their money in a straight line.
-Tom McCahill of Mechanix Illustrated found that a New Yorker sedan could do the 0-60 mph (0-97 km/h) sprint in around 12 seconds and reach almost 115 mph (185 km/h), although he complained that low-end torque hadn’t noticeably improved since the introduction of the first FirePower V8 back in 1951.
+Critics like Tom McCahill of Mechanix Illustrated complained that horsepower had increased more than torque — in four years, the engine had picked up 70 horsepower (52 kW), but gross torque output had only climbed from 312 lb-ft (423 N-m) @ 2,000 rpm to 340 lb-ft (461 N-m) @ 2,800 rpm — so you had to wind the engine out to take advantage of its potential.
+If you did that, though, a 1955 New Yorker was among the fastest cars in America, capable of almost 115 mph (185 km/h).
 Windsors were not quite that fast, nor were most of Chrysler’s junior makes, but even they had excellent performance for the time.
-In early 1955, however, all of those cars would be overshadowed by the introduction of Chrysler’s most newsworthy new model: the 300.
+In early 1955, however, all of those cars would be overshadowed by the introduction of Chrysler’s most newsworthy new model: the Chrysler 300.